marvinsjsu/nasa-play/notes/cors.md

 ### CORS Header

-The server must explicitly state a whitelist of origins that it will allow requests to via the `CORS Header`.
+The server must explicitly state a whitelist of origins that it will tell the browser to allow requests to be sent to another origin via the `CORS Header`.

 ```
 // this tells our browser to let scripts from https://www.google.com:8080 make GET requests to this server